interstitialRedirectModalTitle

 Cover of the Hawai‘i Reef Restoration Monitoring Guide with The Nature Conservancy, Hawai‘i Division of Aquatic Resources & National Oceanic and Atmospheric Administration logos and a muted seafloor.

 Effective monitoring is vital to assess, refine and adaptively manage restoration projects.
-The Hawai‘i Reef Restoration Monitoring Guide outlines a monitoring framework based on universal metrics to ensure global comparability.
-The plan was developed in collaboration with the Hawai‘i Coral Restoration Science Team to ensure it is appropriate for Hawai‘i’s unique ecological and cultural context and includes both high-tech and low-tech monitoring options to maximize inclusivity.
-Download a copy of the guide.
+The draft Hawai‘i Reef Restoration Monitoring Guide outlines a monitoring framework based on universal metrics to ensure global comparability.
+The guide is being developed in collaboration with the Hawai‘i Coral Restoration Science Team to ensure it is appropriate for Hawai‘i’s unique ecological and cultural context and includes both high-tech and low-tech monitoring options to maximize inclusivity.
+Download a copy of the draft guide.

 Using new technologies, we are able to stitch hundreds of overlapping photos together to create 3D models of the reef.
 The photos can then be analyzed by computer, reducing the need for highly trained research divers.